I ended up grabbing this product at Sephora on sale for $8 so I couldn't really complain.

 I do find it hard to apply all over my face, especially when I wear moisturizer (which is every day).
 I also find the product not going very far.

 I was really excited to try this product because I found it on sale at Sephora.
 At first, I really did like it.
 However, after a few uses the product started to cake inside of the packaging and on my face.
 I have combination/oily, mildly acne prone skin and I've never had a problem with foundation caking around my faint dry spots but I felt like this one exaggerated them.
 I also felt as if it started to slide off my t-zone and become patchy after a few hours.
-Overall, I'm very disappointed with the texture.
+After a week of using this, I started getting deep pimples.
+Overall, I'm very disappointed with the texture and I wouldn't recommend buying this even if you found it on sale.
+They've discontinued this for good reason.

 I don't know why this has gotten mostly bad reviews.
 I've just gotten through my first one and ordered a second.
 Most foundations break me out, and this hasn't.
 The coverage is great, though I do need a bit of concealer with it, and the shade CR3 fits me perfectly.
 (I'm an NW20)